flathub/com.github.louis77.tuner/README.md

 ### 2.0.1

+- Much thanks to @yakushabb for streamlining the build
 - ~~Renamed app from *com.github.louis77.tuner* to *io.github.tuner_labs.tuner* to reflect the new app name.
 See [#7468](https://github.com/flathub/flathub/issues/7468)~~
 - Added *separate-locales: false* to glob all translations into the same build image
 - Rationalized Icons